 It is important to get an early diagnosis because PCOS can lead to type 2 diabetes, infertility, heart disease, endometrial cancer, high blood pressure and breast cancer.

 Are natural treatments for PCOS the best option for you?

-You should always combine herbal remedies with a polycystic ovarian syndrome friendly diet and exercise plan to boost the effectiveness of the chosen botanical treatment.
+You should always combine herbal remedies with a PCOS friendly diet and exercise plan to boost the effectiveness of the chosen botanical treatment.

 Common PCOS Herbal Remedies